kbparagua/paloma/README.md

 * Javascript files are organized per controller just like app/views folder of Rails.
 * Javascript file per controller's action.
 * The ability to choose what specific javascript code to run on a specific action.
+* Easily make ruby variables available on your javascript files.

 Quick Example
 -